 Diabetes is a very common diagnosis.
 The American Diabetes Association estimates that about 34.2 million, or 10.5% of the U.S. population, have diabetes.
 Because diabetes is easily treatable with medication and diet (“controlled”) in most cases, it will not form the basis of a successful Social Security disability claim on its own.
 However, uncontrolled diabetes can lead to several secondary disabling conditions that may qualify the sufferer for Social Security disability benefits.
-If you suffer one of these conditions, a Baltimore SSD lawyer can help you apply for benefits.
+If you suffer one of these conditions, a Washington DC SSD lawyer can help you apply for benefits.

 What Is Diabetes?